-- 2 Focus the AF frame or the spot metering frame on the subject on which you wish to lock the exposure setting and press the shutter button halfway. - Selecting an AF frame (p.
+- Press the DISPLAY button to turn on the LCD monitor. - Focus the AF frame or the spot metering frame on the subject on which you wish to lock the exposure setting and press the shutter button halfway. - Selecting an AF frame (p.
 74) - Switching Between Light Metering Modes (p.
-77) - 3 While pressing the shutter button halfway, press the 🕥 button. - The exposure setting locks (AE Lock) and the ★ icon appears on the LCD monitor. - Using any button, lever or switch other than ◄, , ▲ or ▼ on the multicontroller cancels the AE lock.
+77) - While pressing the shutter button halfway, press the button. - The exposure setting locks (AE Lock) and the icon appears on the LCD monitor. - Using any button, lever or switch other than ◀, ▶, ▲ or ▼ on the multicontroller cancels the AE lock.